saallana/saallana.github.io/_publications/2021-08-01-journal-paper-5.md

 ---
-title: "Towards integration of Privacy Enhancing Technologies in Explainable Artificial Intelligence"
+title: "ChildShield: A rating system for assessing privacy and security of internet of toys"
 collection: publications
 category: manuscripts
 permalink: /publication/2025-06-20-journal-paper-2